-Broccoli is an unusual, tasty and healthy vegetable, loved by many.
-You can buy it either raw or frozen at your local farm stand, grocery store all year around.
-If you want to have a tasty side dish of cooked broccoli, it will be useful to know how long does it take you to boil broccoli and what is the most nutritious way to cook broccoli.
+Broccoli is an unusual, tasty, and healthy vegetable, loved by many.
+You can buy it either raw or frozen at your local farm stand, grocery store all year round.
+If you want to have a tasty side dish of cooked broccoli, it will be useful to know how long does it take you to boil broccoli and what is the healthiest way to cook broccoli.

-How long does it take to cook broccoli?
+How long does fresh broccoli take to cook?

 - How long do you boil broccoli?
 It will take you 4-5 minutes to cook raw broccoli fully.
 Note the time when the water boils.
 Cooking time depends on the texture and flavor you prefer.
 More time broccoli stays in hot water, tender it becomes.
 Its vibrant green turns into olive color.

 - How long do you boil frozen broccoli?
 The time of boiling frozen broccoli in a pan is about 10-15 minutes.

 - How long do you blanch broccoli?
 As always, it depends on the texture of cooked broccoli you like.
 It can take you from 1.5 to 3 minutes to blanch broccoli properly.